NeaByteLab/Commit-Base/README.md

 ---

+## 💡 Advanced Usage

+* You can customize the workflow file to enforce more files or rules if needed.
+* Add or edit allowed commit types and scopes by adjusting the workflow regex.
+* The workflow can be extended for other branches (e.g., `dev`) by editing the trigger in the workflow YAML.

+---

 ## 🙌 Contributing

 Want to contribute?
 Please check out [CONTRIBUTING.md](CONTRIBUTING.md) for commit message format and PR rules.

 ---

-## 💡 Advanced Usage

-* You can customize the workflow file to enforce more files or rules if needed.
-* Add or edit allowed commit types and scopes by adjusting the workflow regex.
-* The workflow can be extended for other branches (e.g., `dev`) by editing the trigger in the workflow YAML.
+## 🆘 Need Help?

+- Found a bug or want a feature?
+[Open an issue](https://github.com/NeaByteLab/Commit-Base/issues)

 ---